How to pair Bluetooth headphones with an Android phone

 (Image credit: Android Central)

-That's it.
+That's all there is to it!
 You should hear confirmation through your headphones/earbuds that they've paired with your Android phone via Bluetooth.
 You should also see a visual confirmation on your phone by seeing it as a connected device in your Bluetooth settings.
-Once you start playing audio or video from your phone, it will play through the headphones instead of your phone's speakers.
+Once you start playing audio or video from your phone, it will play through the headphones instead of speakers.

-When you're done using your Bluetooth headphones, turning them off will disconnect them from your phone.
-Turn them back on, and they'll automatically reconnect.
-It's just super convenient once that initial pairing process is complete.
+Once you finish using your Bluetooth headphones, turn them off to disconnect them from your phone.
+Then, turn them back on, and they'll automatically reconnect.
+You should hear a confirmation sound when you turn Bluetooth on and off.
+This is super convenient once the initial pairing process is complete, and the saved buds should now be in the Saved Devices list on your Android phone.

 What about Google Fast Pair?